Table of Contents

 Last but not least is Disney’s Lake Buena Vista course.
 To many, including me, this is the best course that they have to offer.
 It has hosted the PGA Tour, LPGA Tour, and several USGA events, and continues to gain notoriety among everyday golfers consistently.
 This 18-hole course impressively features upraised bunkered greens, which make it uber difficult to play anything but on-point approach shots if you hope to stay in line.

 Overall, Disney World’s 18-Hole Golf is a delightful course to get some swings in on vacation.
 The course’s exemplary country-club-esque style weaves through forests, villas, and lakes and will enchant you as you make your way through it.
-The 7th hole will challenge your swing accuracy as you shoot towards the green on an island.
+Be prepared to test the accuracy of your swing on the 7th hole, where you’ll have to shoot toward the green on an island.
 Don’t feel ashamed if your ball lands in the water; it happens to the best of us… many times!

 To bring the whole family out to play golf with you, make sure to try out Disney’s new Family Golf Carts.
 These character-themed carts have four seats, so you won’t need to buy separate carts as you may have been forced to do in the past if you have more than two people.
 This allows the family to enjoy the experience together in one cart!